Genie-Kim/PintheMemory/README.md

 __C.DATASET.SYNTHIA_DIR = <YOUR_SYNTHIA_PATH>
 ```

-Training or evaluation scripts are coming soon!
+Training or evaluation scripts are coming soon!👋

 ## Acknowledgments
 Our implementation is heavily derived from [RobustNet](https://github.com/shachoi/RobustNet) and [TSMLDG](https://github.com/koncle/TSMLDG).